-If you’re wondering how cod compared to salmon in omega-3s and nutrients check out my article, Cod vs Salmon: Is One Better?
+If you’re wondering how salmon compared in omega-3s and nutrients check out my article, Salmon: Is One Better?

-The costs for white perch or cod will vary depending on how the fish are caught.
-A cod caught in the ocean will definitely be more expensive than farm-raised cod.
+The costs for fish will vary depending on how the fish are caught fishing.
+A fish caught in the ocean will definitely be more expensive than farm-raised.

-When purchasing cod or white perch, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is more expensive, white perch or cod?
+When purchasing fish, be sure to check the label to see if it is wild-caught or farm raised.
+Let’s take a close look at the prices of each fish.

-I checked Whyte’s Fishery online and found the following prices for white perch and cod:
+First, I checked Whyte’s Fishery online and found the following prices: